The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution: Discussion and Implications

 where $T_{\rm eff}$ is in Kelvin and $\xi$ in $\kms$.

 The errors between the convolved and integrated flux models are shown in Figure~\ref{fig:hr}.
-It is apparent that $v\sin i$ (scaled to the scatter point size) is the largest driver of error.
-Relatedly, the number of stars with appreciable flux errors increases above $\gtrsim$6000 K, corresponding roughly to the Kraft break where magnetic braking becomes inefficient \citep[][]{Kraft1965}.
+Generally, the points with larger errors have larger values of $v\sin i$ (shown by the size of the scatter point).
+Relatedly, the density of stars with appreciable flux errors increases above $\gtrsim$6000 K, corresponding roughly to the Kraft break where magnetic braking becomes inefficient \citep[][]{Kraft1965} and consequently stellar rotational velocities increase.

-We acknowledge that this exercise is somewhat tautological: stellar properties are often measured by fitting model spectra to data, and so any errors resulting from erroneous assumption made in the flux model (i.e., Figure~\ref{fig:big_plots_flux}) will propagate to errors in the inferred parameters that are then used as input to produce Figure~\ref{fig:hr}.
-Additionally, the \citet{Bruntt2010} microturbulence parameterization we use does not include the (large) natural scatter in $\xi$ present in their stellar sample (see their Figure~11).
-We do not claim that the flux errors shown in Figure~\ref{fig:hr} are accurate for individual stars.
-Rather, we have performed this exercise to show (broadly speaking) how the numerous stellar properties which influence the observed spectrum (e.g., abundances, rotational velocities, effective temperatures, etc.) will affect the modeling error incurred by using the convolution approximation.
+In generating Figure~\ref{fig:hr}, we have taken the stellar parameters reported by \citet{Brewer2016, Brewer2017} and the microturbulence from the \citet{Bruntt2010} relation as fiducial. \citet{Brewer2016} and \citet{Brewer2017} use Spectroscopy Made Easy (SME; \citealt{Valenti1996}) to derive stellar parameters; since SME uses a quadrature-based disk-integration scheme to produce stellar flux spectra, the stellar parameters reported by these works should not be impacted by modeling errors related to broadening.
+However, there is a large natural scatter in the microturbulence relation reported by \citet{Bruntt2010}, as seen in their Figure~11; we do not account for this scatter in this simple exercise.
+Consequently, we do not claim that the flux errors shown in Figure~\ref{fig:hr} are accurate for individual stars in the \citet{Brewer2016, Brewer2017} sample.
+Rather, we have performed this exercise to show (broadly speaking) how the numerous stellar properties that influence the observed spectrum (e.g., abundances, rotational velocities, effective temperatures, etc.) will affect the modeling error incurred by using the convolution approximation.
 A detailed analysis of how the model flux errors in turn bias inferred stellar properties is beyond the scope of this work, but is one important next point of investigation.